 - Prevent brand identity theft or a communication crisis

-- Discover industry trends and act
+- Discover industry trends and incorporate them into your strategy

 - Do efficient and fast market research